-One of the most popular places to visit in Copenhagen is the Freetown area of Christiania.
+One of the most popular places to visit in Copenhagen and best things to do in Copenhagen is the Freetown area of Christiania.

 This is the hippy part of the city where the residents occupied some abandoned military barracks on the site and developed their own set of society rules, completely independent of the Danish government.
 In the walled area of the Freetown, you cannot take photos or videos and it’s important to respect this, it’s a cool area to go during the day as I did but I can imagine it really comes alive in the evening, especially the weekend.

 Away from the walled-off area you can take photos and it was actually my favourite part of the city.
 Here you can walk along the canal and take in all the beautiful coloured buildings with it not being as busy as Nvhavn.

 Little Mermaid Statue

 The Little Mermaid Statue may be one of the most random ‘tourist attractions’ I’ve gone out of my way to see but she is a very popular Copenhagen attraction as she has been perched upon her rock since 1903 with her head cut off twice I feel like a visit to see her is a must.